NathanHowell/spotted-arms/README.md

    PORT=9090 cargo run --bin spotted-arms
    ```

-3. Send a test webhook payload (ensure the signature/secret matches) to `http://localhost:3000/webhook` (or your configured path).
+3. Send a test webhook payload (ensure the signature/secret matches) to `http://localhost:3000/webhook`.

 ## Deploying
 - Run as a service on GCE/GKE/Cloud Run with the above environment.
 - Ensure the service account has the Compute and Trace permissions listed.
-- Configure your GitHub App webhook to point at `https://<your-host>/webhook` (or your configured path) and set the same shared secret used in `GITHUB_CREDENTIALS`.
+- Configure your GitHub App webhook to point at `https://<your-host>/webhook` and set the same shared secret used in `GITHUB_CREDENTIALS`.

 ## How it works
 - Webhook handler validates the request and inspects `workflow_job` events.